MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/troubleshooting.md

 When you run Connect-MgGraph, you grant consent to Microsoft Graph PowerShell permissions.
 Here, you specify the permissions that you require using the **-Scopes** parameter.

-For example, in the error below, the user lacks the permissions to run New-MgServicePrincipal.
+For example, in the error below, the user lacks the permissions to run the New-MgServicePrincipal cmdlet.

 :::image type="content" source="images/permissions-error.png" alt-text="Insufficient privileges error":::